 - The abstract must address scientific questions, detail clinical observations, or contain primary scientific data.

 - Abstracts submitted to ASH are embargoed from the time of submission.
 This means that the data in the abstract cannot be presented at a meeting with 1,000 or more participants and/or published once submitted for the ASH annual meeting until the meeting is concluded.
-(Note the of the Call for Late-Breaking Abstracts for more information.
+(Note the exception for abstracts submitted to other ASH meetings in the Eligibility section above.)
+Read the “Embargo Policy” section of the Call for Late-Breaking Abstracts for more information.

 - Authors assign copyright of the abstract to ASH upon submission, unless one of the authors is a U.S. Federal employee (in such case, ASH does not hold copyright).
 This means that the identical abstract may not be republished or submitted to another meeting.